Fraternity & Sorority Educational Leadership

 Greek Leadership Institute:

 Greek Institute is an off-site, overnight leadership retreat focused on building personal leadership skills, hosted every winter quarter.
 Chapter and council leadership will build skills and come away with tangible goals to help strengthen chapter and council operations, to bring the Cal Poly Fraternity and Sorority community together and to new levels of excellence.
 All chapter presidents and council officers must attend this retreat.
+In the 19-20 academic year, members in attendance will expand to provide training to additional officers from each chapter.

 Standards of Excellence: